 We kept these criteria in mind, but the names we chose don’t meet all of them.
 (Nonetheless, if you know me IRL, you know that I’ll still judge you for your invented name with unnecessarily changed vowels and extra XXs.)

-And certainly there’s much more to consider: initials for monograms (of course!), potential nicknames, how names sound with your surname, etc. You might prefer a name that conveys femininity or masculinity, or prefer one that’s unisex.
-You may need to brush up on etymology, or do some historical and cultural research in order to honor your heritage.
-Do you want an artsy name, a unique name, a popular baby name, a name with certain meaning or values?
+And certainly, there’s much more to consider: initials for monograms (of course!), potential nicknames, how names sound with your surname, etc. You might prefer a name that conveys femininity or masculinity or prefer one that's unisex.
+You may need to brush up on etymology or do some historical and cultural research in order to honor your heritage.
+Do you want an artsy name, a unique name, a popular baby name, a name with certain meanings or values?

 In the end, you’ve got to go with whatever you want to do.
 If a name is popular, so what?
 Maybe because it’s beautiful!

 The Results Are In

 Here are the names we selected: Mary Tobin, Inez, and Jack.
 All are family names: Mary Tobin from my side; Inez named after my husband’s great aunt Inés; and Jack a nickname for John Jacob.
 Jingleheimer Smith, I know.
 (Considered that; don’t mind it.)
 John after many in my family, Jacob from my husband’s family.
 We also thought “Jack Ortega” could be a future president.
 No pressure.
 (Again, I know, I know.
 Obviously the girls could be president, too . . . feel free to judge me. )